lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ##### Observed Statistics : 0.290006

-They permutated `Total_#!` column from the dataset and compare the returned results with the observed values.
-They observed how many values out of the results are bigger than the observed value.
+We permutated `Total_#!` column from the dataset and compare the returned results with the observed values.
+We observed how many values out of the results are bigger than the observed value.
 If there are many mean differences bigger than the observed values, there maybe no relationship in between the existence of exclamation mark to `rating`

 ##### P-Value : 0.0